tareko/recipes/cheesecake - nutella.md

-Bake time in grey pan: 65 minutes
+Cook time in grey pan: 65 minutes

-For the crust
+Cook time in small pans: 30 mins
+Cook time in muffin cups: 30 mins
+Cook time in mini muffin cups: 30 mins

+Weight of crust in pan: 95 g

+Makes 4 small pans or one springform pan

+# Ingredients
+## Crust

 * 2 1/2 cups (250 grams) fudge filled cookie crumbs, about 30 sandwich cookies - full box of fudgee-o's.
 Blend them 5 at a time in the vitamix, and empty out about halfway through.
 * 86g (6 tablespoons) unsalted butter, melted

-For the filling
+## Filling

-* 24 ounces (681 grams) cream cheese, softened (3 blocks)
+* 750 g cream cheese, softened (3 blocks)
 * 3/4 cup (180 milliliters) heavy cream
-* 3/4 cup (150 grams) sugar
+* 150 g sugar
 * 1 tablespoon vanilla extract
 * 1/2 teaspoon salt
-* 2 cups (560 grams) Nutella
+* 560 g Nutella
 * 4 large eggs, lightly beaten

-For the glaze
+## Glaze

 * 1 cup (280 grams) Nutella
 * 1/2 cup (120 milliliters) heavy cream

-Instructions
+# Instructions
-Make the crust
+## Crust

 * Adjust the oven rack to the lower third position and preheat the oven to 350ºF.
 Wrap the outer bottom of a 9-inch springform pan tightly with aluminum foil.
 Combine the cookie crumbs and melted butter.
 Press the crumb mixture into the bottom and about 2-inches up the sides of the pan.
 Bake for 10 minutes.
 Set aside to cool while you make the filling.

-Make the filling
+## Filling

 * Reduce the oven temperature to 300ºF.
 * In a large mixing bowl beat the cream cheese, heavy cream, and sugar with an electric mixer until smooth and fluffy.